dirk-w85/devwks-2034/README.md

 ### Get an API Key

-Navigate to Account Settings > Users and Roles > Profile > User API Tokens
+Navigate to **Account Settings > Users and Roles > Profile > User API Tokens** Scroll to the bottom and find “OAuth Bearer Token”.
+Click the “Create” link to open a modal dialog with your new token.

+[!Important]
+Copy it and save it in a text file on your laptop, you will not be able to view the token later.

+[!Tip]
+If, when you click “Create”, the page refreshes without opening the modal dialog containing the token, click the “Create” link again.
+If this still does not create and show a token, please ask for help from the workshop lead.

 ### Create a Test Manually

-Navigate to Cloud & Enterprise Agents > Test Settings.
-Click on the Add New Test button.
+Navigate to **Cloud & Enterprise Agents > Test Settings**.
+Click on the **Add New Test** button.

 ## Section Two: Introduction to Terraform